Ecwid/ecwid-api-docs/includes/_orders.md

 Field | Type |  Description
 -------------- | -------------- | --------------
-orderNumber | number | The number of created order in the store
+id | number | The number of created order in the store

 ### Errors